canjs/can-fixture-socket/can-fixture-socket.md

 The `can-fixture-socket` module exports an object with:

-- [can-fixture-socket.Server] intercepts the socket.io interception;
+- [can-fixture-socket.Server], a constructor function which instance intercepts the socket.io connection;
-- [can-fixture-socket.requestHandlerToListener], a helper to transform XHR request handler into [can-fixture-socket.socket-event-listener];
+- [can-fixture-socket.requestHandlerToListener], a helper to convert XHR request handler into [can-fixture-socket.socket-event-listener];
-- [can-fixture-socket.storeToListeners], a helper to transform all [can-fixture/StoreType] request handlers into [can-fixture-socket.socket-event-listener].
+- [can-fixture-socket.storeToListeners], a helper to convert all [can-fixture/StoreType] request handlers into [can-fixture-socket.socket-event-listener].

 With three simple steps you can test your real-time application that uses socket.io: